Mary G. Montgomery High School

 The school serves: Semmes and the community of Wilmer, the latter formerly an incorporated municipality.

 Enrollment

 MGM draws its students primarily from Semmes Middle School, which is one of the largest middle schools in the state of Alabama.
-The school serves grades 9-12.
+The school serves grades 9–12.

 History

 MGM is named after Mary Gillen Montgomery.
-She was a student, teacher, and administrator in the Mobile County Public School System for 51 years.
+She was a student, teacher, and administrator in the Mobile County Public School System for 50 years.
 She was associated with MGM for 39 years.

 Facilities

 The campus spans a 60 acre tract bordering US Highway 98 and Snow Road in west Mobile County, Alabama (Lat.
 30.7811° N, Long.
 88.2775° W).
 Facilities include a large football stadium, baseball stadium, gymnasium, field house/athletic center, soccer field, fine arts facilities, and a notable horticulture facility and program.

 Army JROTC

-The school offers an Army Junior Reserve Officers' Training Corps program which emphasizes academics and physical fitness.
+The school offers an Army Junior Reserve Officers' Training Corps program that emphasizes academics and physical fitness.
 Program participants compete in rifle and drill competitions.